amisa44ca-source/Forensic_Art/README.md

 # Forensic_Art
-This repository is a curated portfolio of forensic anatomy illustrations, crime scene sketches, forensic facial reconstruction art, microscopic art, and autopsy diagrams.
+This repository is a curated portfolio of crime scene sketches and forensic facial reconstruction art.
 The goal is to combine art and science to create educational, visually clear, and accurate representations.
 Objectives:

 - Visualize forensic concepts for educational and portfolio purposes.

-- Blend artistic skill with anatomical understanding.
+- Blend artistic skill with forensic understanding.

 - Document and track the ongoing development of forensic-art illustrations.